High-Energy Neutrinos from Active Galactic Nuclei: Disks and Coronae in the Vicinity of Supermassive Black Holes

-As a demonstrative example, the results of the magnetically-powered corona model~\cite{Murase:2019vdl} are shown in Figure~\ref{fig:NGC1068}, where the IceCube data are explained mainly by inelastic $pp$ interactions.
-We note that the required cosmic-ray pressure is higher than that for the all-sky neutrino intensity.
-MeV gamma-ray counterparts are predicted, which are good targets for future gamma-ray telescopes such as {\it AMEGO-X} and {\it eROSITA}.
+As an example, the results of the magnetically-powered corona model~\cite{Murase:2019vdl} are shown in Figure~\ref{fig:NGC1068}, where the IceCube data are explained mainly by inelastic $pp$ interactions.
+We note that $L_X=3\times{10}^{43}~{\rm erg}~{\rm s}^{-1}$ is adopted~\citep{Marinucci:2015fqo}.
+The required cosmic-ray pressure may be higher than that for the all-sky neutrino intensity, but details depends on parameters.
+MeV gamma-ray counterparts are predicted, which are good targets for future gamma-ray telescopes such as {\it AMEGO-X} and {\it eASTROGAM}.
 On the other hand, GeV emission should have a different origin such as starburst activities.

 Within the framework of the accretion shock model of Stecker et al.~\cite{Stecker:1991vm}, Inoue et al.~\cite{Inoue:2019yfs} and Anchordoqui et al.~\cite{Anchordoqui:2021vms} calculated the high-energy neutrino flux from NGC 1068.
 Protons are accelerated up to a maximum energy $\cal{O}$($10^7-10^8)$~GeV with an $E^{-2}$ power-law spectrum resulting from scattering off magnetic field irregularities in a shock at radius $R\sim(10-30)R_S$~\cite{Protheroe:1992qs,Szabo:1994qx}.
-To be consistent with the observed TeV neutrino flux level, $\sim3\times10^{-8}~{\rm GeV}~{\rm cm}^{-2}~{\rm s}^{-1}$ (for all flavors), the neutrino cutoff energy is constrained to $\lesssim 50$~TeV~\cite{Kheirandish:2021wkm}, corresponding to $\varepsilon_p^{\rm max}\lesssim1$~PeV, so the shock acceleration efficiency would need to be less efficient than the Bohm limit.
+To be consistent with the observed TeV neutrino flux level, $\sim3\times10^{-8}~{\rm GeV}~{\rm cm}^{-2}~{\rm s}^{-1}$ (for all flavors), the neutrino cutoff energy is constrained to $\lesssim 50$~TeV~\cite{Kheirandish:2021wkm}, corresponding to $\varepsilon_p^{\rm max}\lesssim1$~PeV, so the shock acceleration efficiency needs to be less efficient than the Bohm limit.